 An airy aesthetic incorporating swathes of white defines the property’s fresh look, infusing everything from the public areas and event spaces to the reimagined Club Lounge, an upgraded guest experience decked in shiplap and oyster chandeliers (worth the splurge for the private check-in, dedicated concierge, and impressive food-and-beverage presentations that are rolled out all day long).

 The resort’s catamaran is also bigger and better—the newly minted 60-foot-long Lady Lynsey II can take 75 passengers on snorkeling sails, sunset dinner cruises, and island-hopping day trips, as well as private parties.
 Another don’t-miss offering: “Catch and Cook” beach barbecues.

 Returning guests will find the same spirit-expanding views across Great Bay, as well as beloved restaurants Sails, Coconut Cove (sip painkillers to a soundtrack of live music in the evenings), and surf-and-turf favorite Bleuwater.
 During the popular rum-tasting experience, sample locally produced rums infused with flavors like coconut, lemon-lime, mango, passion fruit, and pineapple.

-Resort fees also cover garden tours and daily fitness classes, including water tai chi, as well as the use of water-sports gear such as kayaks, Hobie Cats, paddleboards, and water tricycles.
-(Tip: Adults can get out on the water while children ages four through 12 take part in locally inspired environmental and cultural activities such as iguana feeding and sea-creature crafts, courtesy of the Ritz Kids program.)
+Resort fees also cover garden tours and daily fitness classes, including water tai chi and water-sports gear such as kayaks, Hobie Cats, paddleboards, and water tricycles.
+(Tip: Adults can get out on the water while children ages four through 12 participate in locally inspired environmental and cultural activities such as iguana feeding and sea-creature crafts, courtesy of the Ritz Kids program.)